 What Do the Colors You Wear Say About You?
-We Break it Down
+We Break It Down

 Purple

 Purple is the color of imagination and spirituality.
-The color indicates creativity, a love for the arts, sophistication and even a sense of richness (in some form of wealth, luxury or knowledge).
+It indicates creativity, a love for the arts, sophistication, and even a sense of richness (in some form of wealth, luxury, or knowledge).
 Purple is a great color for formal events, creative outings, or ornate embellishments and accessories.

 Brown

-Brown is a down-to-earth color that signifies security, stability and reliability.
-The color is effective when communicating to others since the neutral hue is not distracting or inflicts any certain emotions.
+Brown is a down-to-earth color that signifies security, stability, and reliability.
+The color is effective when communicating with others since the neutral hue is not distracting nor does it connote any certain emotions.

 White

-The color white is often categorized as a color for purity, innocence or a fresh start.
-White evokes a sense of purity, harmony and balance; so an all-white ensemble can make an unexpected and impactful statement in a sea of color and bold prints.
+White is often categorized as a color for purity, innocence, or a fresh start.
+White evokes a sense of harmony and balance; so an all-white ensemble can make an unexpected and impactful statement in a sea of color and bold prints.

 MORE: How to Dress According to Your Skin Tone and Hair Color